Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/final/speaker_in_instructions.md

 ---
-name: projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_in_instructions.md
+name: projects/talk_lab/backchannel_manipulation/pilot_1/game/final/speaker_in_instructions.md
 type: noResponse
 ---

-## Practice telling your story to an empty room.
+## Please tell the story one last time

 The video is recording automatically so just start telling your story whenever you are ready!